 At the same time, approaching such terrains improves your balance and agility.
 Due to these benefits, marathon athletes train on mountain trails.

-Trail running requires body and mind training.
+Jogging requires body and mind training.
 The trails lead beyond the beaten paths, on country roads, over hills and valleys.
 Today I thought of compiling for you the complete beginner’s guide for trail running: benefits, equipment, safety, breathing, accessories.

 1. It will make you feel free and closer to nature.